micmejia/bible-dump/NKJV/Isaiah/Isa 40.md

 _It is_ He who sits above the circle of the earth, And its inhabitants _are_ like grasshoppers, Who stretches out the heavens like a curtain, And spreads them out like a tent to dwell in.

 ###### 23
-He [^j]brings the princes to nothing; He makes the judges of the earth useless.
+He brings the princes to nothing; He makes the judges of the earth useless.

 ###### 24
 Scarcely shall they be planted, Scarcely shall they be sown, Scarcely shall their stock take root in the earth, When He will also blow on them, And they will wither, And the whirlwind will take them away like stubble.